JoramKeijser/interneuron_evolution/README.md

 ## Organization
 The code is organized into the following folders:

+- `scripts` contains scripts that run the analyses
+- `src` contains the code that is shared by several sripts
+- `data` will contain the data after running the code under `Installation`
+- `figures` contains the figures
+- `results` contains text files

 ## Analysis

 The analysis pipeline is shown in the figure below.
 Each step corresponds to one or several scripts.